 AG: It was very real.
 “Anything goes” was making everyone get way too loose.
-And you got to remember, I had to put all this behind me to move back into white society.
-Some white people got these stereotypes of some groups being lazy and all these awful words lodged in their unconscious minds—just waiting to get baited.
+And you got to remember, I had to put all this behind me to move back into straight society.
+And you know, some people got these stereotypes of some groups being lazy and all these awful words lodged in their unconscious minds—just waiting to get baited.
 That’s why I put politics and religion on hold and kept to myself and my career.

 BK: So you are what--apolitical?

 AG: People gotta save themselves first.
 Politics comes later.
 I don’t make waves.
-Just contribute to worthy candidates.
+I just contribute to worthy candidates.

 BK: OK, I get that.
 Thank you for this amazing story.
 But let’s go back before all that.
 What else was funny on one of your journeys as an acid guide?